Ejipuh/Plantey-Garden/P- Setup go links on site.md

 Working on updating implicit redirect list...
 - Learning JavaScript templating with [this tutorial](https://medium.com/@1sherlynn/javascript-templating-language-and-engine-mustache-js-with-node-and-express-f4c2530e73b2).

+Where I left off last / Current holdup: try running `node app.js` from garden/hello.
+It says the mustache thing is missing, so check the code for app.js and hello.html.
+Also, check the documentation that you have saved to make sure you setup the library correctly.
+- also, check this out for phase 2: [For - Looping commands - Windows CMD - SS64.com](https://ss64.com/nt/for.html)
 ---
 ## Objective:
 Make a live list of go links from my site uses that regularly updates to https://ethanplante.org/go.
 (If you don't know what a go link is, check that link out.
 They're pretty much like social bookmarks from my site to somewhere on the web.)